 - Mini pumpkin pies - you can also make mini pumpkin pies or pumpkin pie tarts.
 Simply bake the filling in tart shells for these mini pies for half the time.

-- Spices - alternatively, you can use a pumpkin spice mix
+- Spices - alternatively, you can use a pumpkin spice mix in place of the spices.

 - Sugar - you could substitute white sugar for brown sugar, but brown sugar is so much better!

 With Easter just days away, I thought about making something different this year, but I just couldn't think of anything that would rival my canned pumpkin filling (especially in terms of simplicity.)
 I have tried to mix it up and made other Easter desserts in the past, but it wasn't satisfying.
-So I always return to this tried and true recipe- it's seriously the best pie!
-Using canned pumpkin in your pie filling makes it so much easier, although it's still a homemade pumpkin pie filling, and is so easy to make!

 This is the easiest pie to make.
 All you do is mix all the ingredients in a bowl (except the whipped cream, of course), then pour the pumpkin pie mix into an unbaked pie shell.
-No blind baking involved.
+No blind baking is involved.
 Easy peasy.

 And you're going to want to try my EASY Stabilized Whipped Cream Icing with this pie!
 Because it's stabilized with piping gel, it's easy to make, and you can make it in advance because it holds its shape for longer.
 You simply substitute white granulated sugar for the powdered sugar, if you prefer.